tinnguyen96/Senior-Thesis/log Lya search/readme.md

-This is the description file for the "log Lya search" subfolder.
 Files in this subfolder implement the algorithmic ideas of Chapter 2 of Senior Thesis.

 The MATLAB script LongSys0.m is an example of how to describe a dynamical system using YALMIP and how to search for a logarithmic Lyapunov certificate of GAS.